-For the first time ever Kate Humble is allowing cameras full access to her farm in Monmouthshire.
+We’re back with Kate Humble on her farm in Monmouthshire.
 She bought this little part of Wales 10 years ago.
-Now, over a decade on, she has a farm packed with pigs, cows, sheep and goats – but for Kate, this is a working farm which means 24/7 hard graft.
-But we’ll also see the joys of cooking using her own ingredients, and watch Kate indulge that passion for nature by joining her on her favourite walks.
+Now, a decade on, the farm is packed with pigs, cows, sheep and goats – but for Kate, this is a working farm which means 24/7 hard graft.

 Find out more about:Watch Now

 It’s Farmer Tim’s birthday and he celebrates with a walk with Kate in the hills where he grew up.